Your region and language were selected automatically. You can change this at any time in the menu on the site.

 Film-Thickness-Byko-Test-585x585.jpg

-Figure 12 Figure 12: byko-test
+Figure 12

-8 Test conditions and sample preparation
+7 Test conditions and sample preparation

 The sample to be tested must be free of dirt and cooled to room temperature.
-Changes in the environment such as temperature, humidity, altitude and intensity of surrounding electromagnetic fields can lead to measurement errors.
-The measuring instrument must also be calibrated regularly according to the manufacturer's instructions.
-[1]
+Changes in the environment such as temperature, humidity, altitude, and intensity of surrounding electromagnetic fields can lead to measurement errors.

-8.1 Measuring on rough surfaces
+7.1 Measuring on rough surfaces

 Film-Thickness-14.jpg

-Figure 18 Figure 18: Measuring on rough surfaces
+Figure 14 Figure 18: Measuring on rough surfaces

 Film-Thickness-15.jpg

-Figure 19 Figure 19: Measuring on curved surfaces
+Figure 15 Figure 19: Measuring on curved surfaces

-10 Accuracy of measurement results
+8 Accuracy of measurement results

-10.1 Accuracy of wet film thickness tools
+8.1 Accuracy of wet film thickness tools

 In general, the agreement between the measuring combs and the measuring wheels is good because they are insensitive to smaller film differences in the paint layer thickness, i.e. the step intervals of the measuring comb and measuring wheel are relatively large.

-10.2 Accuracy of destructive methods for dry film thickness
+8.2 Accuracy of destructive methods for dry film thickness

 Process (destructive)SubstrateEvaluation viaPrecision/ Accuracy

-Minimum 5 measurements at the same location with a maximum difference of 2 µm
+All but hard and not deformableScale+/- 10 % for layer thicknesses <20 µm.
+Minimum 5 measurements at the same location with a maximum difference of 2 µm.

 Wedge cut byko-cutBut all flat and at least twice as big as the wedge cutMeasuring microscope with illumination and scaleThe byko-cut measures with an accuracy of +/- 1.5 µm at 15 µm layer thickness.

-Minimum 3 different wedge cuts and 2 measurements per wedge cut.
+Minimum 3 different wedge cuts and 2 measurements per wedge cut

-10.3 Accuracy of non-destructive methods for dry film thickness
+8.3 Accuracy of non-destructive methods for dry film thickness

-[1] DIN EN ISO 2808 Paints and varnishes — Determination of film thickness
+[1] DIN EN ISO 2808 Paints and Varnishes — Determination of Film Thickness

 [8] ASTM D4414 Standard Practice for Measurement of Wet Film Thickness by Notch Gages